Medical Device Legal & Compliance

 Typically, we work with our start-up manufacturers in a 4-step process:

-- Determine whether product is in fact regulated as a medical device.
+- Determine whether the product is in fact regulated as a medical device.

 - Determine how the FDA will likely classify the device and whether a 510(k) or PMA is necessary to obtain FDA clearance for marketing, or whether the product is exempt.

-- Class III Device: typically require Premarket Approval.
+- Class III Device: typically requires Premarket Approval.

 - Address: